Learn More and ApplyPhilosophy (MA/PhD)

 Most graduate courses are taught in a series of streams organized each year under unifying titles, such as German Idealism, Ethics, Society and Politics, or Contemporary French Philosophy.
 These are all research courses, with no distinction being made between MA and PhD course levels, and a student does not technically have to follow the stream from beginning to end.

 In their first two years in the program, students serve as Teaching Assistants.
 In their third through sixth year in the program, students serve as Teaching Fellows.
-In this role, students are expected to teach up to a maximum of four courses per academic year.
+In this role, students are expected to teach up to a maximum of three courses per academic year.

 After the first year of course work is complete, students are allowed to enroll for up to three independent studies of any kind toward their degree.
 These courses can be any combination of language courses, independent studies in the department or in other departments at DePaul, or courses in other doctoral programs at other local universities.